iifl-logo

 During the year under review, there is no incident of fraud requiring reporting by the Auditors under Section 143(12) of the Act during the year.

-DIRECTORS & KEY MANAGERIAL PERSONNEL Appointments, Re-appointments, Retirements and Resignations
+DIRECTORS AND KEY MANAGERIAL PERSONNEL

-The Board of Directors of the Company comprised of one Executive Director, two Non-executive Non-independent Director and two Nonexecutive independent Directors including one Woman Independent Director.
+Non-Executive Independent Directors including one Woman Non-Executive Independent Director.
 The details of Board and Committees composition, tenure of Directors, areas of expertise and other details are available in the Corporate Governance Report, which forms part of this Annual Report.

-Pursuant to the provisions of the Act, Mr. Murlidhara Kadaba (DIN: 01435701), Director of the Company, will retire by rotation at the ensuing AGM and being eligible, has offered himself for re-appointment.
-The Board, on the recommendation of the Nomination and Remuneration Committee, recommended his re-appointment at the ensuing AGM.
+Appointments, Re-appointments, Retirements and Resignations a.
+Retirement by rotation and subsequent re-appointment Pursuant to the provisions of the Act, Mr. Murlidhara Kadaba (DIN: 01435701), Director of the Company, will retire by rotation at the ensuing AGM and being eligible, has offered himself for re-appointment.
+The Board, on the recommendation of the

-As on the date of this report, the Company has the following KMPs as per Section 2(51) and 203 of the Act:
+As on the date of this report, the Company has the following KMPs as per section 2(51) and 203 of the Act:

-Name
+S. No. Name

 Designation

-Whole-Time Director cum Chief Executive Officer
+1. Mr. Dhruv Shringi Whole-Time Director cum Chief Executive

-Chief Information & Technology Officer
+2. Mr. Manish Amin Chief Information & Technology Officer

-Mr. Darpan Batra
+4. Mr. Darpan Batra Company Secretary cum ComplianceOfficer

 INDEPENDENT DIRECTORS

-Pursuant to Section 149(7) of the Act and Regulation 16 of the Listing Regulations, the Company has received declarations from all Independent Directors confirming that they meet the criteria of independence as specified in Section 149(6) of the Act, as amended from time to time.
-In terms of Regulation 25(8) of the Listing Regulations, the Independent Directors have confirmed that they are not aware of any circumstance or situation which exists or may be reasonably anticipated that could impair or impact their ability to discharge their duties with an objective independent judgement and without any external influence and that they are independent of the Management.
+Listing Regulations, the Company has received declarations from all Independent Directors confirming that they meet the criteria of independence as specified in Section 149(6) of the Act, as amended from time to time.
+In terms of Regulation 25(8) of the Listing Regulations, the Independent Directors have confirmed are not aware of any circumstance or situation which exists or may be reasonably anticipated that could impair or impact their ability to discharge their duties with an objective independent judgement and without any external influence and that they are independent the Management.

-expertise and they hold highest standards of integrity (including the proficiency) and fulfils the conditions specified in the Act and Listing Regulations and are independent of the management.
+The Board is of the opinion that the Independent Directors appointed during the year possess requisite qualifications, skills, experience and expertise and they hold highest standards of integrity (including proficiency) and fulfil the conditions specified in the Act and Listing Regulations and are independent of the management.

 DISCLOSURE UNDER SECTION 197(14) OF ACT